yka-sas/meeko-terms/terms-en.md

 The Agreement is governed by French law.

+It is the Client's responsibility to ensure that the subscription to/use of the Services does not contravene the legislation applicable to the Client or to the intended recipients of the files.

+If the Client fails to meet this responsibility, YKA can under no circumstances be held liable.

 Any difficulties relating to the application or interpretation of the Agreement binding the Parties shall be submitted, if no conciliation can be reached, to the competent courts of BOURG EN BRESSE.
-It is expressly agreed by the Parties that this jurisdiction clause applies even in the event of multiple defendants, the introduction of third parties and third-party claims.**
+It is expressly agreed by the Parties that this jurisdiction clause applies even in the event of multiple defendants, the introduction of third parties and third-party claims.